-None further, except to note that no more than 30% of anticipated resources will be used to address the Urgent Needs National Objective.
+Final funding allocation aside, no other discussion except to note that no more than 30% of anticipated resources will be used to address the Urgent Needs National Objective.
 Because the rules regarding expenditure of CARES Act CDBG-CV funds have been revised, the City has a three-year extension for the use of CARES Act CDBG-CV funds through June 2, 2026.
-It intends to utilize these previously received funds to undertake eligible activities that prepare, prevent, and respond to the COVID-19 pandemic.